 Here's how to measure a TV before you put it in your home

-Many people believe that you can simply look at the advertised screen size of a new TV to figure out if it will a good fit right for your designated room.
-However, the advertised size is usually not the actual size of the TV.
-In this article, we will show you how to measure a TV so you can get a more accurate reading, so you can place it in your room with confidence.
+Some people assume that you can look at the advertised screen size of a new TV to figure out if it will fit a room.
+That’s not the craziest line of thinking, but in practice, what’s advertised isn’t enough information to go on.
+In this guide, we’ll show you how to measure a TV to get a more accurate reading and place it in your room with confidence.

 Read more: The best cheap 4K TVs you can buy

 TV screen sizes

-The most important part of how to measure a TV is figuring out its screen size.
-In this case, TV manufacturers measure screen sizes diagonally, from one top corner of the display on one side to the bottom corner on the opposite side.
+The most important part of measuring a TV is figuring out its actual screen size.
+TV manufacturers typically measure screens diagonally, from the top corner of the display on one side to the bottom corner on the opposite side.

-Usually, makers of most new TVs include the actual display size in its official specs.
-If you find a TV you like on an online site like Amazon, we would recommend trying to find those specs online on their store page.
-If you happen to be in a store like Best Buy, Walmart, or Target and find a TV you like, we would also recommend bringing along a tape measure or use an augmented reality phone app to get the most accurate data.
+Most new TVs include actual display sizes in their official specs.
+If you find a TV you like on a website like Amazon, we’d recommend trying to locate specs on a manufacturer’s site.
+If you’re visiting a physical store like Best Buy, Walmart, or Target and find something you like, bring a tape measure or use an augmented reality phone app to get the most accurate data.

-You can also use the tape measure to discover a TV display’s height and width, which are always smaller than the diagonal display size.
-Also, almost all smart TVs have a 16:9 screen ratio, mainly because most TV shows use that ratio.
-There have been a few attempts over the years to sell TVs with a 21:9 aspect ratio, which is the same that is used in most theatrical films.
-However, they have since been discontinued due to low sales, although some large PC monitors are available with 21:9 ratios.
+You can also use a tape measure to gauge a screen’s height and width, which are always smaller than the diagonal.
+Nearly all smart TVs have a 16:9 aspect ratio, mainly because most movies and TV shows have settled on that format.
+There have been a few attempts to sell TVs with a 21:9 ratio, but they’ve been discontinued due to low sales.
+Some large PC monitors support 21:9, primarily for gaming and productivity.

 TV frame sizes